ZZCjas/ConsoleChip8/README.md

 - Windows only.
 - No CHIP‑8‑X or Super‑CHIP extensions.
-- Sound uses the Buzzer (`Beep`) – may not work on all systems or may be limited.
+- Sound uses the (`Beep`) – may not work on all systems or may be limited.

 ## Troubleshooting